hofstadter-io/cuetils/ideas.md

 Exec & Serve & async

-- [ ] some way to run in background, and then kill / exit later?
 - [ ] write directly to file for stdio, is it a concrete string?
 - [ ] something like a goroutine, similar to api.Serve/pipeline
 - [ ] message passing, via chans, websockets, kafka/rabbit